elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-process-of-gas-exchange-in-plants-and-its-significance-in-photosynthesis.md

 url: /learn/biology/questions/explain-the-process-of-gas-exchange-in-plants-and-its-significance-in-photosynthesis
 score: -1.0
 related_article1:
-    id: 168778
+    id: 168772
-    title: What is the role of stomata in the mechanism of transpiration?
+    title: >-
+        What are the common features of exchange surfaces that enhance their efficiency?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-stomata-in-the-mechanism-of-transpiration
+    url: /learn/biology/questions/what-are-the-common-features-of-exchange-surfaces-that-enhance-their-efficiency
 related_article2:
+    id: 168773
+    title: >-
+        How do concentration gradients facilitate gas exchange in animals?
+    subject: Biology
+    url: /learn/biology/questions/how-do-concentration-gradients-facilitate-gas-exchange-in-animals
+related_article3:
     id: 168774
+    title: >-
-    title: Describe the mechanism of direct diffusion in unicellular organisms and its role in respiration.
+        Describe the mechanism of direct diffusion in unicellular organisms and its role in respiration.
     subject: Biology
     url: /learn/biology/questions/describe-the-mechanism-of-direct-diffusion-in-unicellular-organisms-and-its-role-in-respiration
-related_article3:
+related_article4:
-    id: 168778
+    id: 168780
-    title: What is the role of stomata in the mechanism of transpiration?
+    title: >-
+        What are xerophytes and how are they adapted to dry environments?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-stomata-in-the-mechanism-of-transpiration
+    url: /learn/biology/questions/what-are-xerophytes-and-how-are-they-adapted-to-dry-environments
-related_article4:
+related_article5:
     id: 168768
+    title: >-
-    title: Why is the surface area to volume ratio important for small organisms?
+        Why is the surface area to volume ratio important for small organisms?
     subject: Biology
     url: /learn/biology/questions/why-is-the-surface-area-to-volume-ratio-important-for-small-organisms
-related_article5:
-    id: 168773
-    title: How do concentration gradients facilitate gas exchange in animals?
-    subject: Biology
-    url: /learn/biology/questions/how-do-concentration-gradients-facilitate-gas-exchange-in-animals
 ---

 &nbsp;